 For all its mega-touristy hubs, Phuket is still undeniably beautiful.
 Thailand’s largest and most popular island, it’s renowned for its wild nightlife, chic restaurants and beaches packed with rows of sun loungers.
 But it’s just as perfect for taking a peaceful boat trip from beach to bay and discovering secluded little spots for rest and relaxation.
 However you soak it up, the scenery is spectacular.
 The sandy shores are white and soft between your toes, the turquoise waters incredibly clear, and the island’s centre is brimming with lush green vistas and waterfalls.
 Tropical palms line the shores, and on the western edge, the jungle backdrop practically kisses the water’s edge.
 In parts, dramatic limestone cliffs rise majestically out of the water, and in others, colourful coral reefs lurk beneath the tranquil surface.
-Whether you’re partying in a beach bar or snorkelling in a quiet bay, the beach is always centre stage here.
+Whether you’re partying in a beach bar or snorkelling in a quiet bay, the beach is always centre stage on a Phuket holiday.

 Things to do